-5 Vehicle Access Required parking is accommodated in an under-& Parking ground or above-ground garage, tuck under parking, or a combination of any of the above.
+5 Vehicle Required parking is accommodated in an Access & underground or above-ground garage, tuck Parking under parking, or a combination of any of the above.

-6 Private Open Private open space is required for each residential unit and shall be no less than 50 s.f. with a minimum Space dimension of 5 feet in each direction.
+6 Private Private open space is required for each Open residential unit and shall be no less than 50-space square feet with a minimum dimension of 5 feet in each direction.

+7 Shared

+Open

+Open

+Space

+Open

+Space

+Open

+Open

+Space

+Open

+Space

-Shared Open The primary shared common space is the rear or 7 side yard designed as a courtyard.
-Courtyards can Space be located on the ground, on a podium, or a parking deck, and must be open to the sky.
-Side yards can also be formed to provide outdoor patios connected to ground floor commercial uses.
+Can be located on the ground, on a podium, or on a parking deck, and must be open to the sky.

+Side yards can also be formed to provide outdoor patios connected to ground floor

+commercial uses.

-Recommended 1:1 approx.
+Recommended 1:1 approximate